rinusser/CodeSnifferUtils/FEATURES.md

       $y=[1 , 2];       //invalid: space before comma
       $z=3 ;            //invalid: space before semicolon

-    }
+      asdf(1 , 2);      //OK by default, invalid if includeFunctionCallCommas is enabled }

 This currently isn't automatically fixable by phpcs.
 This sniff will also handle spacing *after* separators later.